brandon-fryslie/rad-shell/README.md

 ### Zgen

-You can add new plugins to the `.rad-plugins` file.
-Check out my dotfiles repo for an example of how to to do this: https://github.com/brandon-fryslie/dotfiles/blob/master/dotfiles/rad-plugins
+You can add new plugins to the `~/.rad-plugins` file.
+Check out my dotfiles repo for an example of how to do this: https://github.com/brandon-fryslie/dotfiles/blob/master/dotfiles/rad-plugins

 Zgen will clone the plugin repos to a local directory.
 To pull upstream changes, run `zgen update`.
 Zgen will pull the latest changes in all repos